rumspeed/post-call-to-action/readme.txt

 1. Upload `post-call-to-action` folder to the `/wp-content/plugins/` directory
 1. In your WordPress administration, go to the Plugins page
 1. Activate the "Post Call to Action" plugin
-1. Go to the Settings > Post CTA and configure your settings
+1. Go to the Settings > Post Call to Action and configure your settings

 If you find any bugs or have ideas to make it better, please let us know.